 The images above show photographs taken on dive surveys, where and at what depth they were taken.
 It should be noted that these images have been digitally enhanced for report purposes.
 Attribution: Cawthron.

 For the first time ever we can see the shape of Pania Reef in detail after Napier Port commissioned a multi-beam survey (above) of the underwater formations that make up the 3.5 kilometre reef.

 Many of the studies and surveys carried out through the development of the wharf proposal have never been done before by any Hawke’s Bay organisation.
-Not only will this new information help us identify and manage any potential issues related to the project, they will be a major leap forward in how we understand our local marine environment in a broader sense.
-Napier Port is keen to share the data discovered through this process to benefit our community and manage our marine environment more effectively.
+Not only will this new information help us identify and manage any potential issues related to the project, they are a major leap forward in how we understand our local marine environment in a broader sense.
+Napier Port is keen to share the data discovered through this process to benefit our community and to help manage our marine environment more effectively.